 I’d like to offer you a way to begin to understand how well you are preparing yourself for a highly engaged and energized life.
 An excellent way to begin is to take a personal energy audit that assesses the four foundational components that combine to make up your capacity to meet the demands placed on you both at home and work.
 Those four broad areas are physical energy, which is made up of training, nutrition, rest and recovery; emotional energy which is comprised of positive and negative aspects directly affecting your ability to focus and innovate; intellectual energy which is eroded by multitasking and information overload; and spiritual/purposeful energy which is comprised of knowing your core values and is effectuated by linking those values to the way in which you live and work.
-To access this free tool, go to my website static.theodysseygroup.net, I’ll send it to you.
+To access this free tool, go to my website www.theodysseygroup.net, I’ll send it to you.

 In the meantime, here are some tips to help you act on some of the information:

 1. Success comes in 90 minute blocks.
 Don’t try to focus on any given project for more than that in one sitting.
 Work for the ninety and then renew.
 What does that renewal look like for you?